 In the 2019-20 Queensland recreational fishing survey, whiting were reported as the most harvested fish followed by yellowfin bream, mullet and coral trout (DAF 2020).
-The survey of recreational fishing in New South Wales and the ACT 2013-14 lists bream, flathead, snapper, whiting and European carp among the top species caught (West et al. 2015).
+The survey of recreational fishing in New South Wales 2019-20 lists bream, dusky flathead and snapper among the top saltwater fish caught and for freshwater fish it was Murray cod, golden perch and European carp (Murphy et al. 2022).
 In Victoria, a web-based survey conducted in 2012 identified the preferred catch species in rivers and lakes were rainbow trout, brown trout and redfin and in estuaries were bream and flathead (VFA 2012).
 The 2021-22 recreational fishing survey conducted in South Australia reported that King George Whiting was the most caught marine fish followed by Australian herring, Southern garfish and Western Australian salmon (Beckmann et al. 2023).
 In freshwater, the most caught fish species were carp, golden perch and Murray cod (Beckmann et al. 2023).
 The 2017-18 survey of recreational fishing in Tasmania found flathead had the highest catch by number and then trout, Australian Salmon, gurnards and wrasse for marine species whereas Atlantic salmon and redfin perch were high catch species in freshwater (Lyle et al. 2019).
 For the 2020-21 recreational fishing survey conducted in Western Australia, the most popular fish caught state-wide were school whiting, Australian herring, pink snapper and King George Whiting (Ryan, Lai & Smallwood 2022).
 In the survey of recreational fishing in the Northern Territory 2018-19, golden snapper was the most frequently caught fish species in offshore and inshore waters, along with tropical snapper, rockcod/grouper, longtail and mackerel tuna (West et al. 2022).
 Barramundi dominated catches in estuarine waters followed by golden snapper, catfish and mullet and in freshwater the main species caught were barramundi, oxeye herring, catfish and bream (West et al. 2022).

 Several states and territories release fish into natural waterways as part of ongoing fish stocking programs to improve recreational anglers' fishing experience.
 For example, South Australia periodically releases rainbow trout, Murray cod, golden perch and silver perch (Water 2023).
-The same fish are released into Victoria waterways along with brown trout, Chinook salmon and Australian bass, (VFA 2022).
+The same fish are released into Victoria waterways along with brown trout, Chinook salmon and Australian bass (VFA 2022).